-- 1. Quantitative wet chemistry separation of a mixture of two components by solvent extraction - 2.
-TLC of the purified samples along with the mixture in same TLC plates (component 1 with mixture and component 2 with mixture on separate TLC plate) and calculation of $R{\rm f}$ values-Reporting and recording TLC in standard formats- preparation of sample solution, adsorbent, dimensions of the plate, saturation time, developing time, visualization and detection, $R{\rm f}$ Value, Drawing in the form of a table.
+1. Quantitative wet chemistry separation of a mixture of two components by solvent extraction mixture and component 2 with mixture on separate TLC plate ) and calculation of $R{f}$ values- Reporting and recording TLC in standard formats- preparation of sample solution, adsorbent, dimensions of the plate, saturation time, developing time, visualization and detection, $R{f}$ Value, Drawing - in the form of a table.